 Sylvania / GTE

-The only brand that one should exercise caution with is Federal Pacific.
+There are a couple of brands that one should exercise caution with.
+Federal Pacific is the first.
 This brand is known to have a couple of failure modes.
 The first is that a breaker can pass more current than it is supposed to.
 A 15A breaker should trip within a certain timeframe when exceeding 15A.
 But this particular brand can allow much more than the 15A to pass and yet still never trip.
 This is an immediate fire hazard and should be replaced just on this issue alone.
 The second issue is that the way the breakers mount inside the box (to the buss bar), the buss bar can flex, creating an uneven connection, which can lead to over current situations within the box itself.
 This can also potentially lead to a fire.

 Further in its press release, they state: